-English Digital branch of the state of When List of Topics End of term Assessment What can a parent do to support?
-Term 1: Autumn 1 (September - October) Gothic A study of Gothic fiction including 19 th Write a creative gothic story.
+Liigiis nglish - Surviva When List of Topics End of term Assessment What can a parent do to support?
+Term 1: Surviving a villain Autumn 1 (September - October) Autumn 2 (October- December) Gothic-surviving monsters and Gothic villains.
+Crime fiction-other crime genre texts such as Sherlock Holmes and Agatha Christie extracts.
+Write a creative mystery story.
 What techniques are used to write descriptively?
-Find an image of a storm and and them to write processingly for Autumn 2 (October- December) Century novels ask them to write creatively for ten minutes.
-Improve vocabulary by choosing one work for the week and using it confidently and fluently in a sentence.
+Find an image of a storm and ask them to write creatively for ten minutes.
+Improve vocabulary by choosing one word for the week and using it confidently and fluently in a sentence.
 Ask for a verbal summary of one of the extracts studied.
 How does it fit the Gothic genre?
 Ask them to talk about the different characters.
 How do they fit in the Gothic genre?
 What makes a novel Gothic?
-Term 2: Spring 1 (January- February) Spring 2 (February- April) My Sister Lives on the Mantlepiece, Annabel Pitcher An extended analytical response based on one of the themes of the novel.
+Spring 1 (January-February) Spring 2 (February-April) My Sister Lives on the Mantlepiece, Annabel Pitcher.
+Surviving a family trauma.
+An extended analytical response based on one of the themes of the novel.
 Review and test spellings in English homework book.
 Recount/summarise the main events of the novel so far.
 What are language techniques?
 What are structural techniques?
 What issues have the characters faced in the novel?
 How have they overcome them?
-Term 3: Summer 1 (April - May) Summer 2 (May-July) A Midsummer Night's Dream William Shakespeare An extended analytical response based on the themes of the play.
-A piece of non-fiction writing in which students will be asked to express their viewpoint on a topic.
-What are the main themes presented in Shakespeare's play?
-Summarise the main events of the plot.
-Create a character profile for key characters of the play.
-How do you make your viewpoint convincing in a piece of writing?
-What ideas do you have for your final viewpoint piece?
-What order are you going to present your ideas in your final piece of work?
+Term 3: Summer 1 (April - May) Summer 2 (May-July) Surviving in the real world.
+Various non-fiction extracts covering topics of surviving on a desert island, on the streets as a homeless person, and on expeditions such as to the South Pole.
+A piece of non-fiction persuasive writing in which students will be asked to express their viewpoint on a topic.
+Analyse the writer's opinion in a piece of non-fiction.
+What are some different survival situations you can think of?
+What is resilience?
+What is non-fiction and how is it different to fiction?
+Can you analyse a current news article opinion piece?
+What techniques can you use to persuade someone?